Lebo Mathosa: Solo

 She turned solo in 1999.
 Her debut solo album Dream went gold within a month of its launch in 2000.
 At the 2000 South African Music Awards, Mathosa won three South African Music Awards; Best Dance Album for Dream, Best Dance Single for her debut single Ntozabantu from the same album, and Best Female Vocalist.
-Her next album, Drama Queen, released in 2004, again earned the SA Music Award for Best Dance Album.
-Dream Queen tried different styles to break out of the house and kwaito mould.
+Her next album, Drama Queen, released in 2004, again earned the SA Music Award for Best Dance Album.'Drama Queen' was a turning point in Mathosa's music, as she shifted from her Boom Shaka roots, Kwaito, to a more soulful, funk, and Disco sound.The album Dream Queen tried different styles to break out of the house and kwaito mould.

-She topped the South African pop charts in 2004, and in 2006 she was nominated for a British MOBO award (Best African Act category).
+Lebo topped the South African pop charts in 2004 with hits like 'I Love Music', 'Awu Dede', and 'Dangerous' ft Jazz.
+With her last album 'Lioness (2006)' Lebo infused pop music with traditional music.
+The album consisted of summer hits like 'Bran New Day', 'Sweet love', and 'Take me there'.
+The album also earned Lebo a British MOBO award nomination in 2006 in the 'Best African Act category'.
 She performed all over the world, from Southern Africa to Malaysia to Trafalgar Square in London, one of her most significant performances being at Nelson Mandela's 85th birthday party.
 She also toured the US with the show The Vagina Monologues.
 Her appearance in a show with such a positive feminist message is indicative of the attitude held by Mathosa, who, according to author Zine Magube, has become "a role model for many young South African women, [appearing] at first glance to simply be reinforcing stereotypes about the wanton nature of Black female sexuality.
 Some critics have argued however that Boom Shaka's female members have used 'the skimpy clothes, the gyrating hips, and simulated sex onstage to promote a variety of apposite concerns.'"
 This strong pro-feminist attitude combined with her often shocking onstage sexuality earned her the nickname "The New Madonna of the Townships".
 Mathosa also tried her hand acting, television shows which included Backstage, Generations and Muvhango.